Brother and Sister (1976 film)

-Brother and Sister (あにいもうと, Ani Imōto) is a 1976 Japanese film directed by Tadashi Imai.
+Brother and Sister (あにいもうと, Ani Imōto) is a 1976 Japanese drama film directed by Tadashi Imai.
 It is the second remake of the award-winning 1935 novel of the same name by Saisei Murō.
 The original film version, directed by Sotoji Kimura, was released in 1936, and the first remake, directed by Mikio Naruse and starring Masayuki Mori and Machiko Kyo, was released in 1953.
 It won Golden Peacock (Best Film) at the 5th International Film Festival of India.